Phi Sigma Alpha: The era of progress and adaptations (1964)

-Puerto Rico felt economic boom of the post Second World War years, and this boom was also evident in its universities.
-Puerto Rican youth registered in Puerto Rican universities in record numbers, and the Fraternity, which acted as the suppliers of the union between its young people and an escape from arduous studies, also offered student housing.
+Puerto Rico felt the economic boom of the post-Second World War years, and this boom was also evident in its universities.
+Puerto Rican youth registered in Puerto Rican universities in record numbers, and the Fraternity, which acted as the supplier of the union between its young people and an escape from arduous studies, also offered student housing.
 During the next two decades, Sigma enjoyed extensive enrollment in the original chapters as well as the new ones that were beginning to develop.
-While the baby boom effect declined dramatically in the late 1970s /early 1980s, it resurged at the end of the 1980s, and continuing until the beginnings of the 1990s.
+While the baby boom effect declined dramatically in the late 1970s /early 1980s, it resurged at the end of the 1980s and continued until the beginning of the 1990s.

 The 1990s brought an era of mandated accountability of fraternities, partly resulting from the deaths of two young cadets of the quasi-fraternal group the "Panthers" of the ROTC in the CAAM, and also a damages lawsuit perpetrated against another island fraternity.
 This brought forth a law, which can be found in Article 125 of the New Puerto Rico Penal Code, to control the initiation processes or "hazing" and to protect candidates.
 The Sigma Brotherhood, which since 1959 had prohibited in its processes the use of the "Pledge Paddle", achieved another "first" from its prohibition of acts against the physical and mental dignity of the neophyte even before Article 125 was enacted.

 The Sigma has continued its emphasis throughout the years on the areas of community and social work by its active and militant chapters which regularly take part in blood drives and fund-raising activities for different organizations.
 The "Beca Sigma" (Sigma Scholarship) program has been re-established and promises to offer young Puerto Ricans of scarce resources the opportunity to receive a university education.

-Organization
+Symbols and traditions

+The fraternity's colors are Azure, Gules, and Or.
+Its motto is Caballeros Ante Todo.
+Brothers in active chapters are called activos and alumni Brothers are called militantes.
+Brothers also call each other Sigmas.